-In the dream, I was travelling to Bombay and we ended up standing next to each other at the baggage belts.
+In the dream, I was travelling to Bombay and we ended up standing next to each other at the baggage belts1.
 We both faintly recognised each other, started talking, and then remembered fully.
 She didn’t like me much, for good reason, by the time we lost touch last time.
 So she was surprised to still be talking to me after she remembered who I was.
 I met her husband and her kids too.
-I think there were 2 or 3 kids, all nearly S’ age.
+I think there were 2 or 3 kids, all nearly S’ age2.
 That was all there was… just a brief, friendly meeting at the airport.
-Yet, it was really, really nice to have met her after more than two decades.
+Yet, it was really, really nice to have met her after more than two decades3.
 I’ve been quite happy since :)

 I tried looking her up on Google, but she doesn’t seem to have a public searchable profile.
 So, there’s no chance of actually reaching out to her and saying hello.